Introductory Materials on Statistics and Evaluation

 These statistics textbooks are all available for free within Google Books.
 Click on the link to open the book.
 You can also find many of these at the library for review:

 - Pallant, J. (2007).
-SPSS Survival Manual: A Step by Step Guide to Data Analysis Using SPSS for Windows.
+SPSS Survival Manual: A Step by Step Guide to Data Analysis Using SPSS for Windows(link is external).
 This step-by-step manual (available through Google Book) shows how to set up a data file in SPSS and perform basic analysis and create basic graphs.
 Include steps showing how to merge two data files within SPSS.

 - Rossi, P.H., Lipsey, M.W. & Freeman, H.E.
 (2003).
-Evaluation: A systematic approach.
+Evaluation: A systematic approach(link is external).
 Thousand Hills, CA: Sage Publications.
 Broad introduction to the social science of program evaluation.
 Provides examples of applying program evaluation theory to social intervention.
 Historical examples can provide some context for “big picture” planning.

-- Howell, Fundamental Statistics for the Behavioral Sciences.
+- Howell, Fundamental Statistics for the Behavioral Sciences(link is external).
 Basic methods for inferential statistics (including normal distribution, correlation, regression, chi-square).
 Each topic includes examples of applications that apply to social sciences and step by step guide to use SPSS.
 A graduate level text, but approachable.

-- Pagano, Understanding Statistics in the Behavioral Sciences.
+- Pagano, Understanding Statistics in the Behavioral Sciences(link is external).
 Comprehensive overview of descriptive and inferential statistics.
 Textbook for undergraduate courses.
 Highly user-friendly, highly approachable writing style.

 - Wood, Marilynn J.; Kerr, Janet C. Basic Steps in Planning Nursing Research: From Question to Proposal, Sudbury, MA: Jones and Bartlett Publishers (2011).
-Useful section describing how to assess reliability of data, p.
+Useful section describing how to assess reliability of data(link is external), p.
 209-215.

 Measurement and Testing (technical)